trumans/treehouse-rest-api-sql-course-manager/README.md

 ```

 ## Resetting the database
-The database can be reset to its seed data or empty state with the following:
+To reset database to its seed data:
 1. Stop the server by entering ctrl-C in the terminal window
 2. Delete the file fsjstd-restapi.db.
 3. Recreate the database with the command ```npm run seed```.
-Skipping this command will restart the app with an empty database.
 4. Restart the application server with the command ```npm start```

 # Routes

 **User Authentication**

-Some routes require user authenication which require the request has an Authorization header of type Basic Auth with the user email and plaintext password.
+Some routes require user authenication which expect the request has an Authorization header of type Basic Auth with the user email and plaintext password.
 (Unencrypted passwords for the seed users can be found in /seed/data.json.)
 Authenication failures return status 401 with a body containing the message "Access Denied" and a warning to the console (ex: "basic auth expected", "user not found").

 **GET /** (root)